 - 1. Introduces the thesis project emphasizing the key hypothesis to be tested. - 2.
 Describes relevant background literature.
-This should constitute one-third to one- half of - 3. report (about 1.5 pages). - 4.
-Describes and evaluates procedures being used in the studies. - 5.
-Where possible presents relevant results. - Indicates the research directions.
+This should constitute one-third to one-half of the report (about 1.5 pages). - 3.
+Describes and evaluates procedures being used in the studies. - 4.
+Where possible presents relevant results. - 5.
+Indicates the research directions.